queueupnow/infrastructure/README.md

-All accounts except root and security have 4 cross-account roles Security IAM has 4 groups (full_access, dev_access, billing_access, and read_only_access) for each of dev, stage, and prod accounts, as well as 1 billing group for root account and 1 self_mgmt group in security.
+All accounts except root and security have 4 cross-account roles Security IAM has 4 groups (full_access, dev_access, billing_access, and read_only_access) for each of dev, stage, and prod accounts, as well as 1 billing group and full access group for root account and 1 self_mgmt group in security.

-Administrative users have full access in each environment, as well as self-mgmt and billing access.
+Administrative users have full access in each environment, as well as self-mgmt.
 Regular devs would just have dev_access in environments (read_only in prod) and self-mgmt.

 The dev role grants full access to common aws services for developers instead of